Getting Started

 hence task assert \ '(given dependency-version "2.3.1")' \ '(given env-validated)' \ project.splThese facts are appended to the plan file as

 givenclauses and are immediately visible to any subsequent query — whether made by you, another agent, or an LLM reasoning about the plan state.TipAssertions are the primary output channel for agents.
-If a later task's readiness rule references(given env-validated), asserting it here is what unblocks that task.
+If a later task's readiness rule references a fact, asserting it here is what unblocks that task.
 Think of assertions as structured findings, not just log messages. -

 Complete the task

-hence task complete setup project.splOutput:
+hence task complete design project.splOutput:

 Check the board again